 PrEP is a once-a-day pill for people who do not have HIV and want added protection.
 When taken as prescribed, PrEP is highly effective in protecting against getting HIV.
 However, timing is everything.
 Taking PrEP may make more sense during some times in your life than others.
-If you have questions about starting and then stopping PrEP, check out this series from Greater Than AIDS featuring Dr. David, who provides important answers to common questions.
+If you have questions about starting and then stopping PrEP, check out this series from Greater Than HIV featuring Dr. David, who provides important answers to common questions.

 Starting and stopping PrEP: What are the facts?